-- Thinking About Breathing – Many people with panic attacks have a tendency to think about their own breathing.
+- Thinking About Breathing – Many people with panic attacks tend to think about their own breathing.
 Unfortunately, this can also lead to symptoms of hyperventilation, because it causes your body to essentially breathe more than it needed to previously.
 Your body knows how much it needs, and often it needs very little.
-But when you think about your breathing, you tend to breathe far more than you actually need to, leading to hyperventilation.
+But when you think about your breathing, you tend to breathe far more than you need to, leading to hyperventilation.

-- Unnecessary Deep Breaths – Finally, another often forgotten way to hyperventilate is to take several long, unnecessarily deep breaths.
-If you have a tendency to yawn when you're nervous or try to breathe in until your chest expands when your body isn't asking for it, that can lead to hyperventilation as well – especially if you're also breathing in too quickly to do it.
+- Unnecessary Deep Breaths – Finally, another way to hyperventilate is to take several long, unnecessarily deep breaths.
+If you tend to yawn when you're nervous or try to breathe in until your chest expands when your body isn't asking for it, that can lead to hyperventilation as well – especially if you're also breathing in too quickly to do it.

-So the reaction that most people have to hyperventilate is unintentionally to hyperventilate more.
-They try to breathe in too much air too quickly because they feel like they're not completely breathing, causing the hyperventilation to get worse.
+So the reaction that most people have to hyperventilation is unintentionally hyperventilating more.
+They try to breathe in too much air too quickly because they feel like they're not entirely breathing, causing the hyperventilation to get worse.

 Hyperventilation and Hyperventilation Syndrome

 Hyperventilation is caused by anxiety, but once caused, some argue that hyperventilation ends up becoming its own disorder, known as "hyperventilation syndrome."
-Hyperventilation syndrome is when you have a tendency to hyperventilate even without anxiety present, because your body has essentially learned to breathe incorrectly due to anxiety and stress.
+Hyperventilation syndrome is when you tend to hyperventilate even without anxiety present because your body has learned to breathe incorrectly due to anxiety and stress.

 That's why hyperventilation is such an important thing to understand for those with anxiety.
 It's not only the cause of many of the worst anxiety symptoms – it also may become its own disorder that requires your attention.